NakamotoInstitute/nakamotoinstitute.org/content/library/contract-language.en.md

   * co-tenancies
 -->

-<p>Lease for Term: (n.b. &ndash; Grantor = self).
-This is an old common law lease that actually transfers title for a certain period of time.</p>
+Lease for Term: (n.b. &ndash; Grantor = self).
+This is an old common law lease that actually transfers title for a certain period of time.

 <pre>
 leaseWithTerm(Property, Lessee, Start, Term) =